 Most devices work by sending signals to receivers in your home or office.
 The receiver produces a visual alert (flashing light) or a vibrating alert.
-Some devices work with existing alarms and doorbells, making additional electrical wiring unnecessary.
+Some devices work with existing alarms and doorbells, so additional electrical wiring is not needed.

 - Baby cry signaler: Alerts when baby sounds are detected.
 Sensitivity is adjustable.